ChainSafe/chainbridge-core/README.md

 `ChainBridge` supports making deposits with different transaction speeds.
 To utilize those you can pass priority flag [`slow`/`medium`/ `fast`] when executing a [deposit](#deposit).
-Transaction priorities can be implemented via `ITX` or `metadata priority`, which will be clarified below.
-The following example show how to utilize the `priority` flag.
+Transaction priorities can be implemented via `ITX`, which will be clarified below.
+The following example shows how to utilize the `priority` flag.

 ```bash
 erc20 deposit